-The article was written on 1984.
-It was about this experiments that were carried out on some isolated village.
-The villages (Lulbushki) was located in a mountaineous region and well built yak roamed the pastures.
-The inhabitants in Lulbushki have been dependent of the pastures.
-On 25st of Nvember 1984, some of the yak were rounded up in accordance to the new animal husbandry law of Peking and informations on the compensatory measures was announced.
-The yak were coloured white to distinguished them but it was hard to make out teh difference.
-They were terrified and could have possibly undergone trauma.
-The yak like to roam freely in nature and do grazing in pastures with their herdsmen guarding them.
-The herdsmen understand a value of a yak however, they may end up to sell them.
+The article was written in 1984.
+It was about these experiments that were carried out on some isolated village.
+The villages (Lulbushki) were located in a mountainous region and well -built yak roamed the pastures.
+The inhabitants in Lulbushki have depended on the pastures.
+On 25th of November 1984, some of the yak were rounded up in accordance with the new animal husbandry law of Peking, and informations on the compensatory measures was announced.
+The yak were coloured white to distinguish them, but it was hard to make out teh difference.
+They were terrified and could have undergone trauma.
+The yak like to roam freely in nature and graze in pastures with their herders guarding them.
+The herders understand the value of a yak; however, they may end up to sell them.